NathnelF/Fortinet-Upgrade-automator/README.md

 # Fortinet-Upgrade-automator
-Project to check for reccomended fortiNet device version and update our spreadsheet for engineers.
+Project to check for reccomended device version and update spreadsheet for our engineers.